turboderp/exllamav2/README.md

 The `-mode` argument chooses the prompt format to use. `llama` is for the Llama(2)-chat finetunes, while `codellama` probably works better for CodeLlama-instruct. `raw` will produce a simple chatlog-style chat that works with base models and various other finetunes.
-You can also provide a custom system prompt with `-p`.
+You can also provide a custom system prompt with `-sp`.

 ### Installation